hotosm/fmtm/INSTALL.md

 http://fmtm.localhost:7050
 ```

-> Note: If those link doesn't work, check the logs with `docker logs fmtm-api`.
+> Note: If those link doesn't work, check the logs with `docker compose logs api`.
 >
 > Note: Use `docker ps` to view all container names.